dunkbing/dunkbing/resume.md

 ## SUMMARY

 Experienced backend developer with expertise in web application development, testing, and deployment.
 Over 3 years of programming experience specializing in NodeJS and Golang.
-Proven track record in cloud services (AWS, DigitalOcean) and containerization (Docker, K8s).
-Strong English communication skills demonstrated through successful international project collaborations.
+Good at containerization (Docker, K8s).
+Good English communication skills.

 ## EXPERIENCES